bthomas16/Student-Coaching---Mean---Boilerplate/README.md

  3(b). show collections
  3(c). db.<collection name>.find()

-## Routes
+## API

-1. All Student/Teacher registrations & logins are handled from the 'Authentication' route
+1. All User (student & teacher) registrations & logins are handled from the 'Authentication' route
+2. All get requests from the teacher database are handled in the 'api' route

 ## Lincense